th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 The response returns on the `conn` server and then transfers to the `conn` client on FIX protocol.
 Then response goes to `codec`, where it is decoded into human-readable th2 format, which is also clear for the other components.
 From `codec` all the messages come to `act`, to `check1` (for verifying on requests from script), and to `recon` (for passive verification).

-When checking, the script sends a gRPC request to `check1` with the instructions on messages' verification.
+When checking, the script sends a gRPC request to `check1` with the instructions on message verification.
 These instructions contain expected result on each message we want to verify.

 Also, component `recon` performs the passive verification during all the env work.